Stay up to date follow us on Twitter @RattlerNationFL

 As we begin to recover, somewhat, from the FAMU athletics meltdown and the unwanted national attention from week zero of the college football season, now may be a good time to reflect: do universities, particularly HBCUs, have a healthy relationship with football?
 Or has our cultural fascination with football allowed our public institutions of learning to drop the ball on universities core objective.

 We all know about the growing cost of going to college.
 Yet many may not know some of this growth is due to the cost of college athletics, commonly driven by football.
-The American Association of University Professors points out that the growth in college costs are not equal across institutional programs, and in recent years much of the growth hints as systemic bias towards athletic spending.
+The American Association of University Professors points out that the growth in college costs are not equal across institutional programs, and in recent years much of the growth hints as a systemic bias towards athletic spending.
 Looking over seven recent years that included the Great Recession, costs per-athlete increased by 25 percent or more across various types of institutions, while instructional spending per student was more or less flat.

 Universities spend much more on student athletes than regular full-time students